From routine care to responsive care: What your patients’ mouths are trying to tell you

 • Shifting from routine to responsive care—adapting techniques, timing, and education—elevates outcomes and patient experience.

 For years, I saw the same massage therapist.
 We built a relationship.
-She would ask how I was feeling, check in on any sore spots, and I always left feeling relaxed and better than when I walked in.
-It was consistent.
-Reliable.
-Good care.
+I knew her kids' names, where she grew up, all kinds of stuff.
+At the beginning of each appointment, she would ask how I was feeling, check in on any sore spots, and pretty much give me the same massage each month.
+I always left feeling more relaxed and better than when I walked in, and I looked forward to seeing her.

 Then the spa hired another therapist.

-She asked the same questions (Where are you sore?
-How have you been feeling?), but the experience was different.
+She asked the same questions, and while I got to know her a little, the visit was far more focused on my overall well-being.
 As she worked, I could tell she wasn’t just following a routine.
 She was feeling what was happening in my body.
-She lingered where things were tight, adjusted pressure, and changed her approach based on what my muscles were telling her.
-She even gave me home instructions, exercises and stretches to help my body function.
+She asked questions not about my day but about my body, my posture, my self-care routine.
+She spent time in tight areas, adjusted pressure, and changed her approach based on what my muscles were telling her.
+She sometimes didn’t even touch my legs or feet, depending on what was demanding her attention.
+She even gave me home exercises and stretches to help me achieve my fitness and wellness goals.
+And tips to get rid of that chronic knot in my left scapula (darn mirror hand)!

-Because the difference between those two therapists wasn’t skill.
-They were both trained.
-Both were professional.
-Both were nice, and both asked the right questions.
+The difference between those two therapists wasn’t education.
+They were both trained, licensed, and professional.
+Both were nice, and both asked questions.
+And frankly, had the second therapist not been hired, I would have happily continued with my routine monthly massages.

 Systems are important.
 They provide structure, especially early in our careers.
 They help us manage time, stay consistent, and deliver comprehensive care.
 But over time, that system can quietly become something else.
 It can become routine.
-And routine, while efficient, can sometimes dull our awareness.
+And routine, while efficient, can cause us to go on autopilot.

 Listening beyond what the patient says